Back button image Home

 What is a soft opening?

-A soft opening is a trial run that gives you and your team a chance to practice retail operations before the store is open to the public.
+A soft opening is a trial run that gives you and your team a chance to practice and fine-tune retail operations before the store is open to the public.
 What if the cash registers are glitchy?
 What if you run out of inventory?
 What if too many people show up and the floor staff you hired are overwhelmed?
 A soft opening relieves some of the pressure of launching your store and allows you to observe and collect feedback from customers about what can be improved.
-You can prep your staff, fine-tune your operations, and get important feedback from your community.

 Timing here is important: If you hold your soft opening too early, before you’re actually ready to open, enthusiasm can die down, and it may confuse folks if you don’t open for business shortly afterward.
 A soft opening is held a week or two, or even a few days, before your grand opening.